syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-file-in-ASP-NET-Core.md

 By executing the program, you will get the PDF document as follows.
 ![output](GettingStarted_images/Hello World.jpg)

+N> The WinForms and WPF controls support in .NET Core 3.0 have been provided.
+To run this application, please install the [System.Drawiing.Common](https://www.nuget.org/packages/System.Drawing.Common) NuGet package as a dependent package.

 ## Creating a PDF document with image

 The following code example shows how to create a PDF document with an image.